preemptive/jsdefender-samples/CLI/Web/protected/README.md

 ## About the BackEnd
 This is a Login-based project which is using the [Swapi People](https://swapi.dev/api/people/1) API to Authenticate.
 And after the successful authentication, the dashboard displays a list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API.
-SWAPI (Star Wars API) is an open-source project which provides the Star Wars Data and used here for the demonstration purpose.
+SWAPI (Star Wars API) is an open-source project which provides the Star Wars Data and is used here for the demonstration purpose.

-**Sample credentials to login:**
+**Sample credentials to log in:**

 Username: `Luke Skywalker`